YashK2005/my-new-mini/README.md

-# Shopidex - A Shopify Mini App
+# ShoPacks - A Shopify Mini App

-Shopidex is a gamified shopping experience that combines the thrill of collecting trading cards with Shopify products.
+ShoPacks is a gamified shopping experience that combines the thrill of collecting trading cards with Shopify products.
 Think Pokémon Trading Card Game meets e-commerce!

+In an era where collecting Pokémon cards is making a massive comeback and Pokémon cards are reaching record popularity, ShoPacks transforms everyday shopping into an engaging collecting experience.
+We're solving the challenge of passive product browsing by giving users a compelling reason to discover and engage with products - building their digital collection while they shop.
+This not only drives brand awareness and product discovery but creates a vibrant community of collectors who share, trade, and showcase their unique product card collections.

 ### Demo:
-[Watch Demo Video](https://www.example.com) - See Shopidex in action!
+[Watch Demo Video](https://share.descript.com/view/NravE4R5bVV) - See ShoPacks in action!

 ## 🎮 Features